fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ---

 Let's change it so that the game speeds up *gradually* every time the button is pressed.
-We want to increase the FPS value by 1 every time the button is pressed, similarly to how we incresed the "counter".
+We want to increase the FPS value by 1 every time the button is pressed, similarly to how we increased the "counter".
 Unfortunately, there is no increment block for the FPS, so we are going to have to do the maths ourselves.

 We want to retrieve the current FPS value, add 1 to it, then set that as the new FPS value.
 The <img src="../../images/editor-blockly-getFPS-block.png" alt="[get FPS]" style="height:1.6em"> block retrieves the current FPS value, and can be used anywhere where a number block is allowed to be placed, and the <img src="../../images/editor-blockly-1plus1-block.png" alt="[1 + 1]" style="height:1.6em"> block allow you to do basic maths like addition, subtraction, and multiplication.
 We can also place a <img src="../../images/editor-blockly-getFPS-block.png" alt="[get FPS]" style="height:1.6em"> block inside a <img src="../../images/editor-blockly-1plus1-block.png" alt="[1 + 1]" style="height:1.6em"> block, giving a value of 1 more than the current FPS value!